Emranbd31/fixeasy-frontend/DEPLOYMENT.md

    without build errors.
 3. Visit the production URLs for both the web frontend and backend health check to ensure they load successfully after the deployment promotion.
+4. Open the latest Vercel build logs to double-check that the Supabase keys and new admin session secrets from the Codex update set are detected during the build; redeploy immediately if any environment variable is missing.

 ## Environment Variables